Legas-V/flowstate-business-plan/business_plan.md

 ## Product Section

 FlowState is a platform-independent digital application that unifies mental well-being, productivity, and creativity into one cohesive experience.
-Three key features are delivered through a simple yet spacious interface with no distractions: intelligent journaling, aimed at facilitating thought and emotional processing; AI-powered productivity tools that transform raw notes into structured tasks and collaborative plans; and freehand space for sketching and visualizing one's thoughts.
+Three key features are delivered through a simple yet spacious interface with no distractions: intelligent journaling, aimed at facilitating thought and emotional processing; AI-powered productivity tools that transform raw notes into structured tasks and collaborative plans; and freehand space for sketching and visualising one's thoughts.

-The app is entirely usable on various smartphones, tablets, and desktops, with seamless cloud synchronization across all devices.
-FlowState is intentionally designed to support any user, from students wanting to organize their notes and reflect upon their academic life to remote professionals needing clarity and structure in their workflow.
+The app is entirely usable on various smartphones, tablets, and desktops, with seamless cloud synchronisation across all devices.
+FlowState is designed to support any user, from students wanting to organise their notes and reflect upon their academic life to remote professionals needing clarity and structure in their workflow.
 The application also appeals to visual thinkers who like nonlinear creative expression tools and people suspecting a link between mental well-being and mindful self-reflection.

 In contrast to other noisy, multipurpose digital tools which instead add to the users' senses of digital overload, FlowState, with its calming minimal interface, offers the user complementary tools for emotional insights, productivity tactics, and creative liberties to enable a user to slip into and hold onto their state of flow-the purest period of deep work mixed with reflection and ideation.